 In order to have visitors, inmates must give each visitor’s name and date of birth to the jail in advance of the visit.
 Your visitors will go in a log of visitors for the requesting inmate.
 All visitors will have to provide acceptable photo identification when visiting an inmate.
 Any visitors that gets to visitation or that is not on the visitation list will be turned away.

 Visitation procedures at Medina County Jail can change, so it would be wise to check the official Medina County Jail jail site before you try to visit an inmate.

 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are made through a jail approved pre-paid phone account or phone card .
-Calls made in jail are generally more costly than regular phone calls.
+Calls made in jail are generally more expensive than regular phone calls.
 There are certain restrictions about when you can make phone calls, how long you can talk, and how often you can make calls, but bear in mind that a long line can form at the phones, because everyone wants to use the phone, too.
 If you break the jail rules, phone privileges might get reduced or forbidden.